MrWooltrest/Droid-ify/README.md

 key.password=key-password
 ```

+### :hammer: Building

+Run `./gradlew assembleRelease` to build a release package or run `./gradlew assembleDebug` if you want to build a debug APK.

-Run `./gradlew assembleRelease` to build the package, which can be installed using the Android
+All of these packages can be installed using the Android package manager.
-package manager.

-## 👁️‍🗨️ Translations
+## :eye_speech_bubble: Translations
 [Translate Droid-ify on Hosted Weblate](https://hosted.weblate.org/engage/droidify/). \
 [![Translation status](https://hosted.weblate.org/widgets/droidify/-/multi-auto.svg)](https://hosted.weblate.org/engage/droidify/?utm_source=widget)